nextcloud/HaRP/README.md

 - **Simplifies Deployment:** Replaces more complex setups (such as DockerSocketProxy) with an easy-to-use container.
 - **Direct Communication:** Routes requests directly to ExApps, bypassing the Nextcloud instance.
 - **Enhanced Security:** Uses brute-force protection and basic authentication to secure all exposed interfaces.
-- **Flexible Frontends:** Supports both HTTP and HTTPS for ExApps, control, and FRP (TCP) frontends.
+- **Flexible Frontends:** Supports both HTTP and HTTPS for ExApps and Nextcloud control, and FRP (TCP) frontend.
 - **Multi-Docker Management:** A single HaRP instance can manage multiple Docker engines.
 - **Automated TLS for FRP:** Generates self-signed certificates for FRP communications (unless explicitly disabled).